kmwtechnology/lucille/doc/site/content/en/docs/Architecture/Components/pipeline.md

 ---
 title: Pipeline
 date: 2024-10-15
-description: The end-to-end sequence of stages that transform documents.
+description: The end-to-end sequence of stages that transform Documents.
 ---

 A *Pipeline* refers to the complete sequence of stages that can be configured to transform documents with Lucille.